waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **EXP.
 All:** Distributes EXP to all non-fainted party members.
 Pokémon at the level cap will not gain actual EXP.

 ## IV.
 Action Plans & Hypotheses
-### Current Plan (v39 - Pokémon Tower 5F Battle)
+### Current Plan (v40 - Pokémon Tower 5F Battle)
 *   **Objective:** Defeat the Channeler at (18, 8) to clear a path for exploration.
 *   **Method:**
-    1. Use SPARKY's turn to paralyze the Haunter with Thunder Wave, even if it means SPARKY faints.
+    1. SPARKY is at critical health and confused.
+The Haunter is paralyzed.
-    2. Bring in the next best Pokémon to finish the job.
+    2. The best play is to use SPARKY's speed advantage to attack with Thunderpunch.
+It's a calculated risk, but the only path to victory.
     3.  **IMMEDIATELY** mark the Channeler as defeated post-battle.
     4. Heal at the earliest opportunity after clearing this floor or if the party becomes too weak to continue.